 Remediation will be offered during the school day for grades K - 4.
+This remediation will be offered based on individual student needs.

 RESIDENT REQUIREMENTS

 Definitions:

 "Reside" means to be physically present and to maintain a permanent place of abode for an average of no fewer than four (4) calendar days and nights per week for a primary purpose other than school attendance.